FocusriteGroup/juce-end-to-end/documentation/integration-guide.md

 (e.g. Jest, Mocha).
 The examples below are written in TypeScript using Jest.

 1. Install Node (you can use a Node installer, a system package manager, or a Node version manager)
-1. Initialise an npm package at the root of your repository using
+2. Initialise an npm package at the root of your repository using
    ```
    npm init
    ```
-1. Install the library using npm
+3. Install the library using npm
     ```
     npm install @focusritegroup/juce-end-to-end
     ```
+4. Install a test framework (e.g. Jest)
-1. In your test setup, before each test, create an `AppConnection` (passing it the path to your built application) and wait for it to launch.
+5. In your test setup, before each test, create an `AppConnection` (passing it the path to your built application) and wait for it to launch.
 You can pass the app extra arguments or set environment variables if you need to put it into special state.